Education chiropractic is to be found on six continents. It falls into two broad categories:

 Lower Back Exercises

-Nowhere is the research more unequivocal about the effectiveness of chiropractic than in the treatment of lower back pain ... chiropractic gets the patient back to work quicker, much more cheaply and generally with less ado than taking dangerous anti inflammatory drugs or surgery. lower back surgery ...
+Nowhere is the research more unequivocal about the effectiveness of chiropractic than in the treatment of lower back pain; we gets the patient back to work quicker, much more cheaply and generally with less ado than taking dangerous anti inflammatory drugs or lower back surgery.
+Students of education chiropractic are immersed in research.

 Not that chiropractors are rabidly against either.
 We just think, and it's based on strong research (medical research too), that they should be the second and third options, not the first and second.